 Maryland Sexual Abuse Lawsuits

-Maryland is making great efforts to improve the state’s statute of limitation laws and extend the time allowed for victims to receive civil compensation.
+Maryland has made a concerted effort to improve the state’s statute of limitations laws and extend the time allowed for victims to seek civil compensation.
+Those efforts may be close to paying off as a bill to retroactively remove the statute of limitations for child sexual abuse was just passed in the state senate.
 These laws enable lawyers handling sexual abuse claims in Maryland to file cases against sexual predators, including clergy members, and the Catholic church.

 Maryland Statute of Limitations for Sexual Abuse & Assault

 Since 2002, Maryland has had no criminal SOL for felony sex crimes.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Maryland a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Maryland a Criminal SOL letter grade of A, on the traditional A-F scale, where A is the best.
+A letter grade of A is defined as a criminal SOL eliminated for all felonies and misdemeanors.

 In 2017, Maryland extended its civil SOL to age 38 or 3 years after the defendant is convicted of a crime related to the victim’s abuse.
-While a bill to eliminate the civil SOL and open a revival window has been passed in the house of Maryland’s legislature, there are still a number of steps it must go through before it is signed into law.
+However, a bill to retroactively eliminate the statute of limitations for sexual abuse recently passed in the Maryland senate.
+Should the bill pass in the House and be signed into law, clergy sexual abuse survivors could potentially have the right to sue even if their claim is currently time-barred.

-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Maryland a Civil SOL Age Cap score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a civil SOL age cap between 35 and 49 years old for survivors.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Maryland a Civil SOL Age Cap letter grade of D, on the traditional A-F scale, where A is the best.
+A letter grade of D is defined as a civil SOL age cap between 35 and 49 years old for survivors.

 If you or someone you love was sexually abused or assaulted in Maryland, contact us now.
-Those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Based on the potential legislation, those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim!

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.